appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/widget-actions/store-value.md

 <dd>

 Accepts a boolean value.
-Defaults to **true**. **True** persists the key-value pair in the browser's local storage, and you can use it between sessions.
+Default value is **True**. **True** persists the key-value pair in the browser's local storage, and you can use it between sessions.
 A **false** doesn't persist the value and removes the key once the page refreshes or is closed.

 </dd>